 The Journal of Artificial Intelligence and Technology has been accepted for inclusion in Scopus, the world’s largest abstract and citation database of peer reviewed literature.
 The acceptance for inclusion by Scopus underlines the journal’s consistent high quality.

 The Journal of Artificial Intelligence and Technology is a formally peer-reviewed journal.
 All publications in the journal undergo a double-blind peer review process where reviewers doesn't know the identity of the author, and vice-versa.

 - Editor-in-Chief first reviews the submitted manuscript, called initial review.
 It will be evaluated whether the submitted manuscript is suitable for the Journal of Artificial Intelligence and Technology based on scope, similarity score by using Crosscheck-iThenticate, readability of the articles, and adhering to the submitted paper template.

 - Furthermore, the manuscript will be sent to Associate Editors who will invite at least 2 anonymous reviewers.
 Once the Associate Editors submit their recommendation and the reviews, the Editor-in-Chief will review the recommendation and make a final decision.

 - The accepted manuscript then continued to the copyediting and layout editing process to prepare the camera-ready paper.

-Editor is permitted to take the following actions in the stage of initial review:
+Editor-in-Chief is permitted to take the following actions in the stage of initial review: